 On April 19, police arrested Santana and Richardson, along with other teenagers, at approximately 10:15 p.m.
 McCray, Salaam, and Wise were arrested on April 20 after being identified by other youths as participating in the attack.
 Police questioned all five teenagers fours without the presence of parents or guardians, and each confessed to participating in a rape and assaulting people in Central Park.

-Within weeks of their arrests, all five suspects retracted their statements claiming they had been intimidated, lied to, and coerced into making false statements by the police.
-Real estate magnate and future US president Donald Trump inflamed public sentiment with a full-page newspaper ad demanding the death penalty.
-The ad said the suspects deserved to suffer and should be afraid for their lives.
+Within weeks of their arrests, however, all five suspects retracted their confessions claiming they had been intimidated and coerced into making false statements by the police.
+On May 1, real estate magnate and future U.S. president Donald Trump inflamed public sentiment by taking out a full-page ad in four New York daily newspapers demanding the return of the death penalty.
 New York City Mayor Ed Koch also assumed the guilt of The Central Park Five and demanded justice.
-All five members of The Central Park Five were found guilty and sentenced to between 5 and 15 years in prison.
+In 1990, all five young men were found guilty and sentenced to between 5 and 15 years in prison.

 In 2002, convicted serial rapist Matias Reyes confessed to the rape and attempted murder of Trisha Meili.
 DNA evidence, along with specific details of the assault, supported his confession.
 After investigation, New York District Attorney Robert Morgenthau determined that The Central Park Five’s convictions should be vacated.
 In December 2002, the New York Supreme Court rescinded the convictions although they had all completed their sentences.